For this episode of the Food Blogger Pro podcast, we’re taking with Jason Leake from 100 Days of Real Food.

 Jason: You have to look for people who are doing it for real.
-The whole profession that works conversate your eyes are going to be like opened up so much when you get to conference and you will be inspired number one, but then number two you have pines of professional friends.
+And build professional networks and go to conferences, your eyes are going to be like opened up so much when you get to conference and you will be inspired, number one, but then number two you will find some professional friends.

 And then you can start to develop this web, this network.
 So those are the biggest things, but then the others that we touched on earlier, you have to be passionate about what you are doing, so that from a business standpoint, if it does not take off, like you are still enjoying yourself.